anifakhmal/Infected-vs-Healthy-Chick/README.md

 # Infected-vs-Healthy-chick
-Infected and healthy chicken image

-# Provide image data of healthy and infected chicken
+This repo provides image dataset of healthy and infected chicken, collected from blog and website
-Provide reference link for each image